Must See Castles Around the World

-There’s essentially two ways to get there, either walk or catch a short funicular ride for only 1.5 euros.
+There are essentially two ways to get there, either walk or catch a short funicular ride for only 1.5 euros.
 The walk is steep and not ideal for everyone, so the funicular is my recommendation.
 It’s only a short walk from there to the castle.

-The castle is surrounded by lush gardens and essentially made up of the tower and the Upper Castle, which has been restored over the years.
-Unfortunately you can’t explore the Upper Castle at this point, but you can still admire it from the tower.
+The castle is surrounded by lush gardens and is essentially made up of the tower and the Upper Castle, which has been restored over the years.
+Unfortunately, you can’t explore the Upper Castle at this point, but you can still admire it from the tower.
 The tower includes three separate levels to explore with incredible views of the Old Town which add to the historic charm of the castle.

 Castel Sant’Angelo, Rome, Italy

 When in Rome, the Castel Sant’Angelo is one of hundreds of amazing historical places to visit.
 But the castle is worth a visit for a few important reasons.
 The castle was originally built as a tomb for Emperor Hadrian in 139 AD and was slowly turned into a fortress over the centuries.

 You will see Castel Sant’Angelo, which has been converted into a museum, just as you cross the bridge to leave Vatican City.